How to Implement an SEO Strategy

 • Technical SEOWhat is it?
 Check things like broken links, redirects and crawl error messages.
 This area of your plan will need a web developer’s help.
 Check on this monthly.

-• Search ConsoleGoogle Search Console provides a lot of information on the health of your website.
+• Search Console Google Search Console is a good source for SEO performance.
 Check the reports monthly.
 You can set this up to receive alerts in your email as Google finds errors.
 These alerts will also tell you when the problem is fixed.
 No more guessing if someone is working on your SEO.

 • Security – If you are working on SEO, don’t skimp on security.
 Keep your website software up-to-date.
 Google does alert users in search results if they suspect your site is a security risk.
 Nothing like a big red security warning on your search listings to bring down search traffic.

-• SpeedSite speed is a search ranking factor.
-Check this once a month.
+• Speed – Check this once a month.
+Speed impacts how users engage with your site and convert.
 Look for any major changes in your speed score.
 Speed issues are usually a technical issue.
 If you notice a problem, have your developer look into a cause right away.

 • Review Existing Content – Your goal is high quality, not high quantity.
 There is no advantage to keeping old content that is under-performing on your website.
 Create a schedule to review a few pages each month.
 We would recommend conducting a content review every year.
 Plan on reviewing a few pages each month to help look at all pages within 12 months.